 When using a Mac, Boxysuite offers features that make it easier to transfer data to Workspace from Google’s popular products like Gmail, Calendar, Notes, and Contacts.

 Using Boxysuite, users can receive notifications from Google services without using a web browser.
-As such, you can view popup alerts and notification counter over app icons.
-Accordingly, it’s easier to remember schedules, tasks and invites within a company using Workspace.
+As such, you can view popup alerts and notification counters over app icons.
+Accordingly, it’s easier to remember schedules, tasks, and invites within a company using Workspace.

 Shortcuts and Dedicated Window

 In Boxysuite, you can access Gmail folders and a few Google service actions right in the macOS menu bar.
 Also, when composing an email, it’s easier to write long-form messages using a dedicated window.
 In a Workspace account, these features would translate to faster task completion and more efficient working.